 In 2001, the Higher Education Program launched the “president-in-residence” program, bringing a former college or university president to Harvard to attend classes, meet with students over coffee or lunch, and advise on everything from paper topics to career choices.

-On behalf of the Higher Education Program at Harvard, we are delighted to announce that Fr.
-Dennis H. Holtschneider will be joining us as our president-in-residence for the 2014-2015 academic year.
-Fr.
-Holtschneider is the president of DePaul University.
+On behalf of the Higher Education Program at Harvard, we are delighted to announce that Barry Mills will be joining us as our president-in-residence for the 2015-2016 academic year.
+Mills served as the President of Bowdoin College from 2001-2015.

 Past presidents-in-residence include: